testing-library/eslint-plugin-testing-library/CONTRIBUTING.md

 Based on [ESLint's Rule Naming Conventions](https://eslint.org/docs/developer-guide/working-with-rules#rule-naming-conventions), you must follow these rules:

-- If your rule is disallowing something, prefix it with `no-` such as `no-debug` for disallowing `debug()`.
+- If your rule is disallowing something, prefix it with `no-` such as `no-debugging-utils` for disallowing `debug()`.
 - If your rule is suggesting to prefer a way of doing something, among other ways, you can **optionally** prefix it with `prefer-`.
 For example, `prefer-screen-queries` suggests to use `screen.getByText()` from imported `screen` rather